 - Federal Direct Graduate PLUS Loan

 - Federal Direct Unsubsidized Loan

 MSP will return all unearned loan funds to the applicable federal program.
-The student will be responsible to pay to his/her MSP account any balance created by the return.
+The student will be responsible to pay to their MSP account any balance created by the return.
 Payment is due to MSP within 60 days.
 The student is responsible to complete loan exit counseling at StudentLoans.gov.
 Per MSP billing, disbursement and refund policy, any credit balance occurring on a student account will be refunded to the student in 14 days or less.

 The following is an example of a Title IV return calculation.
 This example does not represent all return possibilities, but is presented here to illustrate the process in a simple format.

 Institutional charges (tuition/fees): $9,832